CybercentreCanada/assemblyline-service-configextractor/README.md

 ```
 ## Running in CLI mode
-ConfigExtractor can also be used in cli mode outside of assemblyline.
+ConfigExtractor can also be used in cli mode outside of Assemblyline.
 Ensure that all dependencies are met in requirements.txt and yara and yara-python is installed. run command 'python3 cli.py file\_path' where file\_path is name of file to analyze.
 ## Adding Tag rule
 Since ConfigExtractor is a secondary service; all tags created by core services are available to determine whether a particular parser should be run.
-Yara rules can either be run on files or assemblyline tags.
+Yara rules can either be run on files or Assemblyline tags.
-A parser will run if the corresponding yara rule finds a match on an assemblyline tag.
+A parser will run if the corresponding yara rule finds a match on an Assemblyline tag.

 For example a rule can be created to run an Emotet parser if an "attribution.implant:Emotet" tag is found.
 The yara rule could look like this.
 This yara rule would have to exactly match "EMOTET", other regex patterns can be defined as well.